Faces in the Crowd (play): Reviews

 Lyn Gardner of The Guardian described the play as "awash with alcohol, vitriol and violence" and "a Who's Afraid of Virginia Woolf? for the credit-crunch generation."
 She also praised "the most full-frontally brave performances in London from Con O'Neill and Amanda Drew as the toxic ex-partners".
-She went on to say that "there are times when it is so raw and bloody, you want to avert your gaze", but failed to be convinced by the play's political and economic dimensions when "Dave and Joanne stop beating the hell out of each other and start spouting social-history textbooks."
+She went on to say that "there are times when it is so raw and bloody, you want to avert your gaze".

 Fiona Mountford of the Evening Standard described it as "the nearest theatre has yet come to a credit crunch play", commenting that "Butler worries at some weighty themes in his spare script, covering not only our have-now-pay-later culture but also the failure of feminist rhetoric when countered with the brutal facts of female biology."
-However, she was frustrated that Butler's "theoretical arguments are not pushed far enough", but congratulated it as "a thrillingly no-holds-barred production, powered by commendably raw performances from Drew and O’Neill."
+She congratulated it as "a thrillingly no-holds-barred production, powered by commendably raw performances from Drew and O’Neill."

 Dominic Cavendish of The Daily Telegraph wrote that "Butler's outstanding new play - his best yet - catches the mood of the moment in its raw and devastating account of a couple who got swept along on a tide of easy credit, only to end up dashed against a northern rock of debt."
 Praising the "intensely pitiful scene that can shift in the space of a phrase from the bleakly funny to the unbearably excruciating", the reviewer went on to say that "I can't think of a recent play that catches so acutely the way that, while it may be tough up North, it can be grim down South too.
 And with incredible deftness, Butler ponders the harsh predicament of women who flounder when they hit the glass ceiling of reproductive reality.
 This is a timely, savagely brilliant theatrical epitaph for the New Labour decade of shattered hopes and dreams turned sour."